 Akihiko graduated from Japan's Nihon University, College of Commerce, in 1982, from the department of business administration.

-As the Senior Vice President of Marketing and Business Development, Kevin’s team is responsible for global marketing, business development, strategic alliances and corporate development.
+Kevin is responsible for all field operations including global sales, marketing, business development, strategic alliances and corporate development.

 Kevin completed his undergrad in computer engineering and earned a master's degree in business administration from Queen's University in Kingston, Ontario, Canada.